Stitching with Delicate Threads

-This is a vintage In Good Company stocking which is my current Sunday Stitching project.
+The picture at the top of the article is a vintage In Good Company stocking which I stitched a few years ago.
 I started stitching it in the usual way, focal points first, then background.

 Because, you see, Panache is a delicate thread.
-In general I avoid threads which are delicate and which snag easily.
+I avoid threads which are delicate and which snag easily.
 My skin is so dry that even with lotion, the threads snags.
-So things like Trebizond, for example, I avoid.
+So more fragile threads, such as filament silks for example, I avoid.

 My second tip is always tape the edges.
 They will make your thread snag if the canvas edge is bare.